mateusz-kalinowski-dev/LeetCode/README.md

 # LeetCode
 A repository for storing solutions

-# I wany collect only hard difficulty solutions
+## I intend to collect only those solutions with a high level of difficulty or the more interesting, more developed problems.